casey/pxl/README.md

 # pxl

-A simple game framework in Rust.
+A simple framework for making games in Rust.